geekychris/prometheus_test_services/README.md

 ### Clean Reset

-To completely reset the environment:
+To completely reset the Docker environment:

 ```bash
 # Stop all containers